 Watch this 5 minute video on the Farm Tour and Community Forum:

-Here is the full video from the Community Forum on Water Quality
+Below is the session video from the Community Forum on Water Quality from June, 2019

 The EHSRC organized a regional Environmental Journalism Summit that took place on March 5th, 2019.
 Some sessions were filmed, check them out below!
 View the agenda here